Gallery

 Ao Tawhiti Minecraft

 A full session of Minecrafters at Tūranga.
-There was a mix of both Java and Education Edition hosts as well as some build battles for a bit of friendly competition!
+There was a mix of both Java and Education Edition hosts, as well as some build battles for a bit of friendly competition!